IanDCarroll/GoScrumYourself/DailyScrum.md

  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+10/13/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - Attend FullStack LA at Pivotal Labs and submitted a pull request
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Start exercise 7
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No blockers

 10/12/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Complete exercise 6